-Frances P. Philip 58 2011
+Frances P. Philip 59 2011

 From 1994 to 2011, Ms. Philip held positions of increasing responsibility at L.L.
 Bean, Inc. a privately-held outdoor apparel and equipment retailer based in Freeport, Maine, including Chief Merchandising Officer from 2002 to 2011.
 Prior to working at L.L.
-Bean, Ms. Philip was one of three principals who launched the innovative fresh flower catalog, Calyx & Corolla and she served in a variety of roles with other specialty retailers, including The Nature Company, Williams-Sonoma and The Gap.
+Bean, Ms. Philip was one of three principals who launched the innovative fresh flower catalog, Calyx & Corolla, and she served in a variety of roles with other specialty retailers, including The Nature Company, Williams-Sonoma and The Gap.

-Ms. Philip also serves on the boards of Pacific Sunwear of California, Inc., a publicly-traded specialty retailer of branded and proprietary casual apparel, accessories and footwear; Crane & Co., Inc., a privately-held manufacturer of US currency paper and fine cotton papers used for business and personalized stationery (which Ms. Philip will leave in May 2016); Sea Bags, a privately-held manufacturer and retailer of handcrafted tote bags and accessories made from recycled sails; Totes-Isotoner Corporation, a privately-held international umbrella, footwear and cold weather accessory supplier; and Regent Holdings, a privately-held designer, importer and wholesaler of home décor.
+Ms. Philip also serves on the boards of Pacific Sunwear of California, Inc., a publicly-traded specialty retailer of branded and proprietary casual apparel, accessories and footwear; Sea Bags, a privately-held manufacturer and retailer of handcrafted tote bags and accessories made from recycled sails; Totes-Isotoner Corporation, a privately-held international umbrella, footwear and cold weather accessory supplier; and Regent Holdings, a privately-held designer, importer and wholesaler of home décor.
 She also serves on the advisory boards of the privately-held companies Kind Exchange and Lee Auto and on the Board of the Coastal Humane Society, a non-profit organization.

-Qualifications: Ms. Philip brings to our Board of Directors extensive experience in product design and development, multichannel merchandising and the retail and consumer products industry.
+Qualifications: Ms. Philip brings to our Board of Directors extensive experience in product design and development, multi-channel merchandising and the retail and consumer products industry.